SpringBoard: Brief history

 In June 2017, with the announcement of iOS 11, several app icons have been redesigned, such as the App Store and the iTunes Store.
 In September, iPhone X was introduced, coming with a new gesture to access the home screen by swiping up the "Home Indicator" rather than clicking the home button.

 In June 2019, when Dark Mode was first coming to iPhone with iOS 13, the home screen gained new contextual menus and dark appearance as well as a dark version of wallpaper (dimmed version of photo if system wallpapers aren't being used).
 In the same year iOS on the iPad was separated as "iPadOS".

 In June 2020, iOS 14 was announced with some big changes to the SpringBoard.
 Widgets were added along with what Apple called the App Library.
 With the addition of an app library, users are now able to remove apps from their Home Screen without actually uninstalling them, which was impossible in prior versions of iOS.

 In June 2021, iOS 15 allowed users to move and manage home screen pages.

 In June 2022, with iOS 16, a new continuous wallpaper can be applied to the home screen.

 In June 2023, with iOS 17, widgets (introduced with iOS 14) are now interactive.

 In June 2024, iOS 18 was announced bringing changes to SpringBoard with the introduction of dark and tinted app icons, a new large variant of app icons and widgets were made more easily resizable.

+In June 2025, iOS 26 was announced bringing changes to SpringBoard with the introduction of Liquid Glass.

 Researchers found that on mobile devices users organize icons on their SpringBoards mainly based on usage-frequency and relatedness of the applications, as well as for reasons of usability and aesthetics.